wp-plugins/contact-call-plugin/readme.txt

 **What is Contact-Call?**

 Contact-Call is a plugin that lets you embed 'Call Us' button on your website to let your website visitors call you directly from your website for free.
-It helps lot of businesses globally competitive instantly.
+It implements a simple click to call function and helps lot of businesses globally competitive instantly by allowing visitors to contact instantly.

 Contact-Call offers 3 ways for web visitors to call you:

 * Direct call from an Internet browser
 * User can select their current locale and Contact-Call will create a local phone number in that country
-* Skype
+* Skype Call

-You (website owner) can take the call directly on your Skype/GTalk/Mobile or Landline
+You (website owner) can take the call directly on your Skype, GTalk, Mobile or Landline

 Publish the widget on your website, blog, LinkedIn, twitter and on your email and start receiving calls from your web visitors.

 **Why should I install Contact-Call?**

-* Provide an opportunity for your web visitors to talk to you
+* Provide an opportunity for your web visitors to call and talk to you
 * Instantly take your business to global audience
+* Provide live help and support to website visitors.
+No contact forms to fill.
 * Get more sales from increased customer base, conversions and customer satisfaction
-* Get local numbers in more than 40 countries.
+* Get local phone numbers in more than 40 countries.
 Go global and win local trust.
 * Take the calls the way you like - On your Skype/GTalk/Mobile or Landline
 * Talk to more web visitors by adding call button anywhere on the web: Facebook, LinkedIn, Twitter, Blogger, Wordpress, Gmail, Yahoo Mail, Outlook
-* Secure and reliable
+* Secure and reliable call plugin

 **7 Reasons why Networkworld raves about the Call-Us button**